East Village, Manhattan: Decline

 One club that tried to resurrect the neighborhood's past artistic prominence was Mo Pitkins' House of Satisfaction, part-owned by comedian Jimmy Fallon before it closed in 2007.
 A Fordham University study, examining the decline of the East Village performance and art scene, stated that "the young, liberal culture that once found its place on the Manhattan side of the East River" has shifted in part to new neighborhoods like Williamsburg in Brooklyn.
-There are still some performance spaces, such as Sidewalk Cafe on 6th Street and Avenue A, where downtown acts find space to exhibit their talent, as well as the poetry clubs Bowery Poetry Club and Nuyorican Poets Café.
+SideWalk Cafe on 6th Street and Avenue A, where downtown acts like Regina Spektor and Jason Trachtenberg found space to showcase their talent closed in February 2019.
+The poetry clubs Bowery Poetry Club and Nuyorican Poets Café, however, remain.

 Gentrification, preservation, and present day

-In the late 20th and early 21st centuries the East Village became gentrified as a result of real-estate price increases following the success of the arts scene.
+In the late 20th and early 21st centuries, the East Village became gentrified as a result of real-estate price increases following the success of the arts scene.
 In the 1970s, rents were extremely low and the neighborhood was considered one of the least desirable places in Manhattan to live in.
 However, as early as 1983, the Times reported that because of the influx of artists, many longtime establishments and immigrants were being forced to leave the East Village due to rising rents.
 By the following year, young professionals constituted a large portion of the neighborhood's demographics.
 Even so, crimes remained prevalent and there were often drug deals being held openly in Tompkins Square Park.

-Tensions over gentrification resulted in the 1988 Tompkins Square Park riot, which occurred following opposition to a proposed curfew that had targeted the park's homeless.
+Tensions over gentrification resulted in the 1988 Tompkins Square Park riot, which occurred following opposition to a proposed curfew targeting the park's homeless population.
 The aftermath of the riot slowed down the gentrification process somewhat as real estate prices declined.
 By the end of the 20th century, however, real estate prices had resumed their rapid rise.
 About half of the East Village's stores had opened within the decade since the riot, while vacancy rates in that period had dropped from 20% to 3%, indicating that many of the longtime merchants had been pushed out.

 By the early 21st century some buildings in the area were torn down and replaced by newer buildings.